I love coffee dates.

 5 You pick up the tab.
 Well, to be fair, you offer to pick up the tab.
 I won’t let you, but at least I know you’re willing to do so.
 No, really.
 Reach for the check, and let me win the tug of war for it.
 I insist.

-In a future article, I’ll be sharing some not so excellent ways to have a coffee date with me, and how to avoid them.
+In another video, I’ll be sharing some not so excellent ways to have a coffee date with me, and how to avoid them.

 In the comments below, share with all of us your best practices.
 How do you maximize the opportunity you have when you get an appointment with a potential mentor?